qplex/q-development-kit/docs/guide.rst

 Create functions
 ^^^^^^^^^^^^^^^^^^^^^^^

-These functions create new instances of arrays and matrices, filled with the default value of their respective element types (See Section 4.4.3.)
+The following functions create new instances of arrays and matrices, filled with the default value of their respective element types (See Section 4.4.3.)

 ::